mbellabah/mbellabah.github.io/_posts/2020-01-20-saving-for-retirement.md

 show-avatar: false
 ---

-So, I'd written this last summer for the Muslim Student Association here at MIT.
+I'd written this last summer for the Muslim Student Association here at MIT.
 I am by no means a financial expert, but I want to share with you all the things I've learned about saving for retirement in the United States of 'Murica.
 If I've made mistakes, let me know and I'll correct them -- I invite comments!
 Without any further ado, let's get into it!

+> Money is a kind of poetry – **Wallace Stevens**

 ## TLDR;
 Although retirment for the majority of us college kids is a long way off, I think it's worth familarizing ourselves with the process.